 Pokemon GO Battle League has added Premier Cup to run at the same time as Master League.
 Premier Cup is like Master League but does not allow Mythical or Legendary Pokemon.
 It is dominated by level 40 pseudo-legendaries with dual charge moves.
 This is a slightly more affordable league than Master league but is also not recommended for beginners.

-The Silph Arena Season 3 cup for December featuring Pokemon that are Ice, Fighting, Normal, Ground or Poison types except for Megas.
+The Silph Arena Season 3 cup for February requiring all Pokemon be of different types, and banning the strongest Pokemon.
 The Silph Arena is a monthly set of community tournaments that has different rules each month.
 For more information, visit https://silph.gg/.

 We hope you are as excited as we are about what PvP brings to Pokemon Go.
 We hope these lists help guide you to building a strong team.
 Pokebattler will continue working on providing more refined lists and additional PvP features as time goes on.